wey-gu/NebulaGraph-Fraud-Detection-GNN/README.md

  --config /root/importer.yaml
 ```

-Then refer to https://github.com/wey-gu/NebulaGraph-Fraud-Detection-GNN/tree/main/notebooks/ for Training Model and the Fraud Web Service itself.
+Then refer to [notebooks/*](https://github.com/wey-gu/NebulaGraph-Fraud-Detection-GNN/tree/main/notebooks/) for Training Model and the Real-time Fraud Detection Web Service itself, and refer to [src/*](https://github.com/wey-gu/NebulaGraph-Fraud-Detection-GNN/tree/main/src/) for the Real-time Fraud Detection Web Service reference implementation.

 ### Playground of Real-Time Fraud Monitor

+Follow this, you should be able to run the Real-time Fraud Detection Web Service with my trained model being loaded.

 Get your machine's IP (not the 127.0.0.1), say it's `10.0.0.5`.